Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 - Research shows process goals have a significantly greater positive effect on performance than outcome goals alone [2]

-- For each outcome goal, create at least three supporting process goals (1:3 ratio rule)
+- For each outcome goal, create at least three supporting process goals (the 1:3 ratio rule)

 - Regular weekly progress reviews prevent goal abandonment